codetorecovery/google-maps-marker-fade-in-out/README.md

 # google-maps-marker-fade-in-out
-Simple demonstration of fading google map markers in and out.
+Simple demonstration of fading Google Maps markers in and out.